 Our technical assistance model generally involves placing a full time government innovation fellow on location with the government he or she is serving.
 We also provide some less intensive forms of technical assistance.
 Our fellows tend to be recent graduates with public policy, law, or business degrees.

 The Government Performance Lab grew out of our Social Impact Bond Technical Assistance Lab (SIB Lab).
 The SIB Lab was established in 2011 with support from the Rockefeller Foundation and helped Massachusetts and New York State become the first two states to use the Pay for Success model.
 In 2013, we held a national competition to select additional government partners and awarded technical assistance to eight additional governments: Chicago, Colorado, Connecticut, Denver, Illinois, Michigan, Ohio, and South Carolina.
 In 2014 we again held a national competition and awarded technical assistance to twelve governments including a cohort of three governments receiving behavioral health-related technical assistance: Arkansas, Baltimore, California, DC Water, Louisville, Nevada, Olmstead Cohort (New Mexico, New York, Washington), Pennsylvania, San Francisco, and Vermont.
-As of October 2016, nine of the GPL’s TA-recipient jurisdictions have launched PFS projects, accounting for more than two-thirds of the thirteen launched projects in the nation.
-Project policy areas include reducing recidivism, providing supportive housing to homeless individuals, increasing kindergarten readiness through high quality pre-K provision, reducing substance use-driven removals to the child welfare system, and expanding home visitation programs to improve child and maternal health.
+As of June 2017, eleven of the GPL’s TA-recipient jurisdictions have launched PFS projects, accounting for nearly two-thirds of the seventeen launched projects in the nation.
+Project policy areas include reducing recidivism, providing supportive housing to homeless individuals, increasing kindergarten readiness through high quality pre-K provision, reducing substance use-driven removals to the child welfare system, expanding home visitation programs to improve child and maternal health, and providing adult basic education services to improve employment outcomes.

 In 2015, we decided to test whether our model of technical assistance could be applied to help government agencies improve the results they achieve with their core government spending – without using social impact bond financing.
 We created the Government Performance Lab to encompass both our social impact bond work and our new work.